2003 National League Championship Series: Game 1

-The Cubs struck first in Game 1 with a four-run first inning off of Josh Beckett.
+The Cubs struck first in Game 1 with a four-run first inning off Josh Beckett.
 Kenny Lofton drew a leadoff walk before scoring on Mark Grudzielanek's triple.
 One out later, Moisés Alou's home run made it 3−0.
 Aramis Ramírez then tripled before scoring on Alex Gonzalez's two-out double.
 The Marlins battered starter Carlos Zambrano with five runs in the third.
 Juan Pierre tripled with one out, then Luis Castillo walked before Iván Rodríguez's home run made it 4−3 Cubs.
 After Derrek Lee struck out, home runs by Miguel Cabrera and Juan Encarnación put the Marlins up 5−4.
 They made it 6−4 in the sixth on Jeff Conine's sacrifice fly with runners on second and third, but the Cubs tied it in the bottom of the inning on Gonzalez's home run after Randall Simon doubled with two outs.
-The Marlins loaded the bases in the ninth off of Joe Borowski on a double, walk and Grudzielanek's error before Rodriguez's single scored two, but the Cubs tied it in the bottom of the inning on Sammy Sosa's two-run home run off of Ugueth Urbina, forcing extra innings.
+The Marlins loaded the bases in the ninth off Joe Borowski on a double, walk and Grudzielanek's error before Rodriguez's single scored two, but the Cubs tied it in the bottom of the inning on Sammy Sosa's two-run home run off Ugueth Urbina, forcing extra innings.
 Mike Lowell's leadoff home run in the 11th put the Marlins up 9−8 and Braden Looper retired the Cubs in order in the bottom half to give Florida a 1−0 series lead.